diru-devops-example-projects/Ansible-zero-to-hero/README.md

-Hello there! this is awesome repo
+Hello there! this is awesome ansible repository